EECS150/asic_labs_fa21/lab4/spec.md

 ## Introducing Place and Route

 In this lab, you will begin to implement your GCD coprocessor in physical layout–the next step towards making it a real integrated circuit.
-Place & Route (P&R or PAR) itself is a much longer process than synthesis, so for this lab we will look at the first few (and arguably most important) steps: floorplanning, placement, power straps, and clock tree synthesis (CTS).
+Place & Route (P&R or PAR) itself is a much longer process than synthesis, so for this lab we will look at the first few steps: floorplanning, placement, power straps, and clock tree synthesis (CTS).
 The rest will be introduced in the next lab.

 ### Setting up for P&R